AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### Consent Form {#Consent-Form}

-Consent form template is used to create a form for procuring a legal document from participants who participate in a specific activity, research study, medical procedure, or any situation where their personal information or rights may be involved.
+The consent form template is used to create a form for procuring a legal document from participants who participate in a specific activity, research study, medical procedure, or any situation where their personal information or rights may be involved.
 The form ensures transparency, protect the rights of the participant, and establish a clear understanding of what the individual is agreeing to.

 ![Consent Form](/help/adaptive-forms/assets/Consent-form-desktop-view.png)